-September 29: Tito spoke to Matt Underwood, STO's play-by-play announcer, before the game versus the White Sox and gave the latest update on Michael.
-"Brant's out there today, he's gonna have a really good work day," Francona proclaimed in a video on FOX Sports Ohio's youtube channel. "and that'll go a long way into what we do tomorrow or the next day and that's exciting because, Brant's so meaningful to everything we do. and just the fact that he's getting better, we're all excited about that. where it goes, nobody knows yet."
+September 29: Tito spoke with Matt Underwood, STO's play-by-play announcer, before the game versus the White Sox in this video on FOX Sports Ohio's youtube channel and gave the latest update on Michael.
+"Brant's out there today, he's gonna have a really good work day. and that'll go a long way into what we do tomorrow or the next day and that's exciting because, Brant's so meaningful to everything we do. and just the fact that he's getting better, we're all excited about that. where it goes, nobody knows yet."

 in addition, Bastian's article on indians.com included a blurb that Michael did more running, worked through outfield drills and took part in batting practice on the field, but Francona was non-committal on whether he'd be activated from the DL to appear in a weekend game. "the good part of it is, he's really getting better. you can even tell in his demeanor."

-an article on cleveland.com by Joe Noga also noted that Michael ran "more aggressively" today, with WTAM 1100 radio announcer Tom Hamilton detailing it as "lateral running," and the manager remarked, "we'll see how he bounces back tomorrow." you can see Michael running forward and backward and side-to-side in this video from indians.com. and here he is taking BP in this video from John Alfes' youtube channel.
+an article on cleveland.com by Joe Noga described that Michael ran "more aggressively" today, with WTAM 1100 radio announcer Tom Hamilton defining it as "lateral running," and the manager maintained, "we'll see how he bounces back tomorrow." you can see Michael running forward and backward and side-to-side in this video from indians.com. and here he is taking BP in this video from John Alfes' youtube channel.

 is Michael a candidate to be on the ALDS roster? "i don't know," admitted Francona in Assenheimer's article on chroniclet.com. "i really don't know. and i don't think it's fair to him to even say that. i just think it's good that he's feeling good enough to get out there and do some things."